-The Foundation, as a resource recipient, also adopted ASU 2018-08, Not-for-Profit Entities (Topic 605): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (ASU 2018-08), as of and for the year ended June 30, 2020.
+The Foundation, as a resource recipient, adopted ASU 2018-08, Not-for-Profit Entities (Topic 605): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, as of and for the year ended June 30, 2020 with no material impact on the Foundation's financial statements.
 ASU 2018-08 was adopted using the modified prospective method.
-ASU 2018-08 provides guidance with respect to (1) evaluating whether transactions should be accounted for as contributions (non-reciprocal transactions) within the scope of ASC Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance, and (2) determining whether a contribution is conditional.
-The Foundation has not recorded any material impact related to the adoption of ASU 2018-08 as a resource recipient.
+ASU 2018-08 provides guidance with respect to [1] evaluating whether transactions should be accounted for as contributions (non-reciprocal transactions) within the scope of ASC Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance, and [2] determining whether a contribution is conditional.

-As a resource provider, the provisions of ASU 2018-08 will be effective for the fiscal year ending June 30, 2021.
-The Foundation is currently evaluating ASU 2018-08 and its related impact, if any, on the Foundation's financial statements as a resource provider.
+As a resource provider, the Foundation adopted the provisions of ASU 2018-08 as of and for the year ended June 30, 2021 using the modified prospective method with no material impact on the Foundation's financial statements.